MuhammedZohaib/My-Second-Brain/Java/JAVA and OOP.md

 Java Has Object Technology Concept.
 Information Hiding on advance Level.

-# Diff. b/w class and obj:
+# Diff. b/w class and object:
 * Drawing a class
 Drawing a class is like making a blueprint for making objects with certain properties and methods.
 This doesn't allocate any space in memory.
 * Building an Object